Paul Brest

 - Discussion (1L): Academic Freedom, Free Expression, Diversity, and Inclusion

-- Discussion (1L): Corporate Dilemmas
+- Discussion (1L): Universities in Crisis

 - Elements of Policy Analysis

-- Policy Practicum: Systems Thinking for Law and Public Policy
+- Policy Practicum: Thinking in Systems

 - Problem Solving and Decision Making for Public Policy and Social Change